 The Role of Science and Action: While scientific research can clarify the timing and potential impacts of methane, real change hinges on decision-makers’ actions and advocacy from groups such as AOSIS.

-Dr. Dreyfus encouraged increased engagement from AOSIS in methane forums, suggesting the circulation of her briefing materials and identifying key opportunities to limit temperature overshoot.
+Ambassador Lippwe encouraged increased engagement from AOSIS member countries in methane forums, especially at COP when there are side meetings.
+Dr. Dreyfus provided briefing materials that identify key opportunities to limit temperature overshoot.
 The topic will also be raised at the upcoming AOC meeting to foster advocacy and potential AOSIS membership in the Global Methane Pledge.

 During the briefing, several questions were posed, highlighting the complexities of methane's impact and the importance of coordinated action.
 Key exchanges included inquiries about the variability in methane potency data, the complementary nature of methane and CO2 strategies, and avenues for increased AOSIS engagement in methane discussions.